Shree-MAVERICK/Shree-MAVERICK/README.md

 # 💫About Me :
 Hi there 👋🏼

 I'm Shree from India, I am a programmer and a fast learner.
-I do content Design on Development.
+I do  Design and Development.
 I really enjoy programming and desigining websites, and also learning languages like python, react, java, HTML5 etc...
 I also like to read 📖, travel 🛫 and play ⚽.

 ## 🌐Socials
 [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?logo=Instagram&logoColor=white)](https://instagram.com/iam_shree_23) [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/shree-surwase-80a412231)